 Belmond Hotel Caruso, set in an 11th-century palazzo with marble hallways, frescoes and chandeliers, is known for its infinity pool, which offers never-ending views of the Bay of Salerno.
 Terraced gardens line the cliff face, while there are several restaurants and bars, each with scenic vistas.
 Stay in one of the 50 rooms or suites, or opt for the Belmond Villa Margherita, which comes with a garden, butler service and a chef.

 The traditional Hotel Villa Fraulo offers a peaceful stay in the popular Amalfi town of Ravello.
 Owned and refurbished by the Fraulo family, the hotel boasts a 19th-century stone fireplace in the restaurant, which serves local seafood dishes and an extensive breakfast buffet.
-Rooms feature marble bathrooms, bright tiles and views of the northeast Amalfi Coast; some even have balconies.
+Rooms at this hotel on the Amalfi Coast feature marble bathrooms, bright tiles and views of the northeast Amalfi Coast – some even have balconies.

 Looking for more recommendations on the Amalfi Coast?
 Why not opt for a glitzy stay at one of these luxury hotels or enjoy more privacy in a holiday apartment?
 You can book your next stay right here on Culture Trip.
 After getting settled in, find serenity in nature with this guide to hiking the Amalfi Coast’s Path of the Gods or if you’d rather relax, enjoy a pre-dinner cocktail at one of the area’s best bars before digging into a sumptuous meal at one of the best restaurants on the Amalfi Coast.